-Just under half of our clients are kids, so we’re working with and for them every day around the clock providing, counselling, programs and one on one support where we can.
-Unfortunately we’re not funded for a lot of this work, even though it’s absolutely critical for breaking the cycle and helping the smallest members of our society heal and grow.
+Just under half of our clients are kids, so we’re working with and for them every day providing counselling, programs and one-on-one support where we can.
+Unfortunately we’re not funded for a lot of this work, even though it’s absolutely critical for breaking the cycle of violence and helping the smallest members of our society heal and grow.

 We know that loving, stable and secure home environments are the best circumstances for kid’s growth and development.
-On the other hand, living with violence creates a sense of fear, anxiety and stress; meaning that children are constantly living in a state of hypersensitivity, always prepared for fight of flight.
+On the other hand, living with violence creates a sense of fear, anxiety and stress.
+This means that children in homes characterised by frequent violence are constantly living in a state of hypersensitivity, always prepared for fight of flight.

-Your donation will help us to provide every refuge in New Zealand with a full time child advocate to work for and with the kids.
+The Kids in the Middle project aims to provide every Refuge in New Zealand with a full-time child advocate to work for and with the kids.

 With advocates in EVERY refuge we can:

-- Enhance existing policy and practice, and programs we’ve developed and ensure it is aligned with evidence based practice
+- Enhance existing policy and practice and programs we’ve developed and ensure these are aligned with evidence-based best practice research.